 WHAT WE DO

-AJSPI is a very active organisation, despite being small and made up of volunteers.
-Its board organises a wide range of activities for its members, and participates in different professional events:
+AJSPI is a very active organisation, although based on volunteers.
+Its board organises a wide range of activities for its members, and takes part in different professional events:

 - Breakfast debates with researchers;